prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

 IPython notebook (ipynb): |_caseStudy6_tab2_4|

-The description of all cases are available in the supplementary file of WatFinder paper [JK24]_.
-Trajectories are in tutorial's files.
+The description of all cases are available in the supplementary file of the WatFinder paper [JK24]_.
+Trajectories are in the |_caseStudyfiles|.